-rippendix i the Cooperatir ng Entity shall expire, at TNC's opt ion, on Payment: TN NC shall pay the MNRCP Contribut ion as follows: a. erating Entity following TNC's receipt and in General Provisions Section C and closing on b. erating Entity in accordance with a Payment operating Entity by TNC following receipt and Management Plan.
-Any additiona Cooperating E - · ward are the sole responsibility of the with Title 38, Maine Revised Statutes, Section 48 agree to perform this Agreement in accordance 0-Z, as amended, and with the terms, et, incorporated herein by reference. agreements ma Contribution a ade by the Cooperating Entity herei amount set forth above.
-The Coope se, TNC hereby agrees, in consideration of the in, to pay to the Cooperating Entity the MNRCF rating Entity hereby agrees, in consideration of the Project in accordance with this Exhibits: The following exhibits are hereby inco rporated into this Agreement: Exhibit B Pro neral Provisions oject Boundary Map rm of Notice of Project Agreement In witness who ereof, the parties hereto have execu, 2020 by their duly authorize ted this Agreement as of the day of ed representatives.
-THE NATURI E CONSERVANCY COOPERATING ENTITY By: Print Nan ne: By:, Print Name:, Title: STATE OF M Department of MAINE of Environmental Protection By: Print Nan Commiss ne:, ioner
+1. PP shame the Cooperating Entity shall expire, at TNC's option, on Payment: TNC shall pay the MNRCP Contribution as follows: a. \$ will be paid to the Cooperating Entity following TNC's receipt and approval of the documents listed in General Provisions Section D and closing on the acquisition of the Premises and b. \$ will be paid to the Cooperating Entity in accordance with a Payment Schedule to be provided to the Cooperating Entity by TNC following receipt and approval of the Work Plan and the Management Plan.
+Any additional project costs above the MNRCP award are the sole responsibility of the Cooperating Entity.
+TNC, DEP, and the Cooperating Entity, mutually agree to perform this Agreement in accordance with Title 38, Maine Revised Statutes, Section 480-Z, as amended, and with the terms, conditions, plans, and specifications of the Project, incorporated herein by reference.
+Subject to the availability of funds for this purpose, TNC hereby agrees, in consideration of the agreements made by the Cooperating Entity herein, to pay to the Cooperating Entity the MNRC Contribution amount set forth above.
+The Cooperating Entity hereby agrees, in consideration of the agreements made by TNC herein, to implement the Project in accordance with this Agreement.
+Exhibits: The following exhibits are hereby incorporated into this Agreement: Exhibit A General Provisions Exhibit B Project Boundary Map Exhibit C Form of Notice of Project Agreement In witness whereof, the parties hereto have executed this Agreement as of the day of, 2021 by their duly authorized representatives.
+THE NATURE CONSERVANCY COOPERATING ENTITY By: By: STATE OF MAINE Department of Environmental Protection By: Print Name:, Commissioner